 We teach our students how to control an opponent with pain compliance - there's not always a need to seriously injure anyone.
 There are many levels of attacks from which to defend oneself.
 They range from merely annoying to the ultimate - lethal.
 Each requires a response appropriate to that level of aggression.
 For example, a friend who's had a little too much to drink at a party and wants to fight will be treated differently from a mugger or rapist.
 We teach our students the importance of knowing your attacker, and your rights, so that you may stay safe in any situation.

-The instructors of GHMA were trained by Sa Bum Nim Arthur Blair, who ran the school as Green Hill Combat Hapkido for many years.
-He has stepped down as owner, but remains close-by to offer his advice (our school is in the same place - attached to his house!)
+The Senior Instructors of GHMA were trained by Sa Bum Nim Arthur Blair, who ran the school as Green Hill Combat Hapkido for many years.
 Combat Hapkido has a belt ranking system beginning with yellow and going up through multiple levels of black belt.
 There are 10 belts on the journey to 1st Dan (degree) black belt.

 Green Hill Martial Arts is proud to be a charter member of the International Combat Hapkido Federation.
 Grandmaster Pellegrini founded the ICHF in 1992.
 His mission and that of the ICHF is to promote self-defense.
 Grandmaster has been featured in several martial arts publications throughout the years.
 He was Blackbelt Magazine's 2004 Instructor of the Year.
 He created this style, or kwan, of Hapkido to address the threats experienced in today's world.
 It has been called "The Science of Self Defense".